Get to know Edward Jones' investment philosophy, business model and history.

 In 2006, Jim Weddle became the firm’s fifth managing partner and served in that role through December of 2018.
 Weddle spent his entire career at Edward Jones, starting as an intern and then successful financial advisor.
 As a principal in the home office, Weddle later assumed responsibility for the firm’s growth on the East Coast and next managed the firm’s branch offices in late 1997.

-Under Weddle’s leadership as managing partner, the firm grew from about 10,000 financial advisors to more than 17,000 across North America.
-Edward Jones is the largest U.S. financial services firm in number of financial advisors, consistently ranked a best place to work.
-Weddle also led the firm to become an industry leader in listening and understanding what clients value and applying a solutions-based approach that shifts the focus from the product to individual client needs.
+Under Weddle’s leadership as managing partner, the firm grew from about 10,000 financial advisors to more than 17,000 throughout North America.
+Weddle also led the firm to become an industry leader in listening and better understanding what clients value and applying a solutions-based approach that shifts the focus from the product to individual client needs.
+Now a Fortune 500 firm, Edward Jones is the largest U.S. financial services firm in number of financial advisors, consistently ranked a best place to work.

 Penny Pennington became the firm’s sixth managing partner in 2019.
 Pennington left a successful banking career to join the firm in 2000 as a financial advisor in Livonia, MI.
 In 2006, she was named a principal and relocated to the firm’s St. Louis headquarters, where she held leadership roles in New Financial Advisor training and then in developing branch teams of financial advisors and branch office administrators in the regions.
 In 2015 she began to lead the Client Strategies Group, the area of the firm that most directly supports the client experience.

 As managing partner, Penny is responsible for the firm’s strategic direction, working with more than 49,000 associates in the U.S. and Canada to make a meaningful difference in the lives of more than 7 million clients by helping them achieve their most important financial goals.